Affiliate links on Android Authority may earn us a commission. Learn more.

 In Kirby Star Allies, the classic character, Kirby, enlists help from his enemies.
 You can have up to three other players helping you at any time during your game.

-You can easily combine character abilities with elements like ice and fire to create brand new abilities.
+You can easily combine character abilities with elements like ice and fire to create brand-new abilities.
 The combat in this game will require your kid to tap into the strategic-thinking part of their brain.
-This is one of those games that I think younger kids would also enjoy, but the ESRB rating is not E for everyone.
+This is one of those Switch games for kids who are younger, but the ESRB rating is not E for everyone.

 Lego City Undercover